soxueren/atsd/api/data/command.md

 ## Description

-Insert data using [series](/api/network/series.md), [property](/api/network/property.md), and [message](/api/network/message.md) commands in Network API syntax.
+Insert [series](/api/network/series.md), [property](/api/network/property.md), and [message](/api/network/message.md) commands in Network API syntax using HTTP as a transport protocol.

 Multiple commands can be submitted in one request, separated by line feed character.

-Commands are processed sequentially and processing terminates if a command contains error.
+Commands are processed sequentially.
+In case of error, the server terminates parsing and discards unprocessed commands.

 ## Request